danrs/git-practice/README.md

 git add newFile.txt
 git commit -m "started my food blog"
 ```
+Separate commits are useful when committing changes that are logically or functionally unrelated.

 ## `HEAD` and the git tree
 In git, the `HEAD` is the pointer to the current branch reference.
-That means it points to the current commit on the current branch.
 Moving the head is how we move to newer/older commits or move between branches.
 You can think of the head as a "you are here" marker.
 Let's take a look at where we are
 ```bash
 git log
 ```